Flushing, Michigan: Indigenous era

+The Flint River, which flows through Flushing, was known to the Native Americans as "Pewonigowink," meaning "River of the Flint" or "River of the Fire Stone."
+The river and its surrounding lands were important for travel, hunting, and fishing.
+The principal Indian trail in the region was the "Saginaw trail," which connected Detroit to the Saginaw River and passed through Genesee County, including the Flushing area.
+This trail was a major route for indigenous peoples and later for European settlers.

+The United States government recognized the possessory rights of the Indian tribes in the land and acquired these rights through treaties.
+The first relevant treaty was the Treaty of Detroit (1807), which ceded much of southeastern Michigan, including most of Genesee County, to the United States.
+The Treaty of Saginaw (1819), negotiated by Governor Lewis Cass, further extinguished Indian title to lands in the Saginaw Valley, including the Flushing area.
+In exchange, the Chippewa and other tribes received annuities and reserved certain tracts for their use.
+The Pewonigowink reservation, now Montrose, which included land in present-day Genesee and Saginaw Counties, was one such tract.
+Over time, additional treaties in the 1830s and 1840s led to the further cession of Indian lands and the gradual removal or assimilation of the indigenous population.
+Some Chippewa remained in the area for years after the formal cession of their lands, but most eventually relocated to reservations or other parts of Michigan and Canada.
+The history of Native Americans in Flushing is closely tied to broader patterns of settlement, displacement, and treaty-making in Michigan during the 18th and 19th centuries.

+Early relations between Native Americans and white settlers in the Flushing area were generally peaceful, though marked by the broader context of displacement and cultural change.
+Indian trails became the basis for many early roads, and indigenous knowledge of the land was often sought by settlers.

+European settlement

 In 1835, Charles Seymour Sr. from New York state came to the Flushing area after purchasing land there.
 He formed a partnership with Horace Jerome in 1836 who had purchased water rights in the vicinity.
 In their partnership, Seymour would provide pine timber while Jerome would build a mill.
 The saw mill was operational in the summer of 1837.
 Jerome left Flushing after his wildcat bank, the Flint Rapids Bank, failed in 1838.
 A village plat on sections 26 and 27, bearing the name of Flushing and named after the township in which it was located, was laid out December 3, 1840 by Charles Seymour Sr. In 1843 Charles sold out to his brother James Seymour.
 James then made an additional plat, 31, in 1847.

 in 1850, a flat-bottomed boat established early transportation between Flint and Flushing.